learn-co-curriculum/phase-3-nds-introduction/README.md

 that the computer can work with.

-Provided you understand `Array` literal syntax, your brain loves seeing data in this visually rhythmic way.
-It uses space and pattern to communicate both the content inside, as well as describe some  rules (_In this `Array` there are `Array`s.
+Provided you understand `Array` literal syntax, your brain loves seeing data in this visually "rhythmic" way.
+The NDS uses space and pattern to communicate _both_ the content inside, as well as describe some  rules (_In this `Array` there are `Array`s.
 It seems like most inner `Array`s have three elements._).